-13.5.
-Main security, pledge and negative pledge as defined in the bonds' term and conditions
+12.4 Main security, pledge and negative pledge as defined in the bonds' term and conditions

-This note provides an overview of certain covenants of the Company under its series of bonds (other than the perpetual notes, which do not contain financial covenants, and the mandatory convertible bonds) which are outstanding as at December 31, 2022.
+This note provides an overview of certain covenants of the Company under its series of bonds (other than the perpetual notes, which do not contain financial covenants) which are outstanding as at December 31, 2023.
 The complete terms and conditions of each series of bonds are set forth in the relevant bond documentation.
 Capitalised terms used in this note have the meanings set forth in the terms and conditions of the relevant series of bonds.